 Senator Campbell has received top honors for her legislative accomplishments from the NRA, Texas Alliance for Life, Texas Values, and the Texas Veterans Commission.
 She has been recognized as a Top Courageous Conservative three times in a row by the Texas Conservative Coalition and designated as a Fighter for Free Enterprise by the Texas Association of Business.

-During the 85th Legislature, Senator Campbell authored or sponsored 109 pieces of legislation, with 53 of those making it to the Governor’s desk on the way to becoming law.
-She was most recently appointed to chair the Select Committee on Aging, which studies issues that affect Texas’ senior citizens.
+During the 85th Legislature, Senator Campbell authored and successfully passed 53 bills to the Governor’s desk on their way to becoming law.
+She sits on the Finance, Education, Business & Commerce, and Intergovernmental Relations committees and was most recently appointed to chair the Select Committee on Aging, which studies issues that affect Texas’ senior citizens.

 A proud woman of faith, Senator Campbell has volunteered with Christian Eye Ministries and performed hundreds of eye surgeries in the West African nation of Ghana.
-In her spare time, she is an avid hiker and runner.
+In her spare time, she is an avid hiker, skier, and runner.

 In 2012, she became just the fifteenth woman ever elected to serve in the Texas Senate.